ChristianPari/First-Full-Stack-App/README.md

 #First Full Stack Application
 My goal for this program is for me to finally connect the front-end to the back-end and begin creating my own Full Stack Apps, but first I must get as best of an understanding I can of the process and setup of it all.
 This will be a simple program but it will set the foundation for my Full Stack learning and creation.

+<h2>June 11, 2020</h2>
+<h3>5:30pm - 8:30pm</h3>
+Added another GET request to the qbs route to get an indiviudal QBs statistics.
+Also started creating the frontend of this applications home page which I want to have a clickable navigation bar that will display positions and a user can click on one and it will create a display below so the user can (either scroll or click through pages) to view each players statistics for that position.
+So far, I've created the heading for the homepage, the nav bar that for now only has a Quarterbacks tab and as I add positions I will add them to the nav bar.
+Then once the Quarterbacks tab is clicked a div is created below with the data from the collection of QBs in my Database and display them nicely with name, win loss record, passing yards and touchdowns, and current/previous teams.

 <h2>June 10, 2020</h2>
 <h3>5:30pm - 7:30pm</h3>
 Finally figured out what kind of project I wanted to create, this is going to be a NFL refernece application, depending how much I add to this but the first process I will be attempting to create is the Quarterbacks portion.
 So to this I started by making the Schema Model for the QBs which has the properties: name, passing yards, passing touchdowns, win loss record, teams, and jersey numbers.
 After, I went and created the method requests for the 'qbs' route of my API.<br>